nishantguvvada/solana-lottery-dApp/README.md

 -   Node.js and npm: Make sure you have Node.js and npm installed on your machine.
 -   Solana Tool Suite: Install the Solana Command-Line Tool Suite to interact with the Solana blockchain.
--   Metamask or Sollet: Set up a wallet with Metamask browser extension or Sollet.io to connect to the Solana network.
+-   Metamask or Sollet or Phantom: Set up a wallet with Metamask, Phantom or Sollet.io to connect to the Solana network.

 ## Installation